NeutronCreeper/DoMath/README.md

 # DoMath
-A small tool that helps deal with math.
+A small tool helps deal with math.